-- 1) Provide, as Attachment 1, full resumes (including contact information) for each current or proposed member of the governing board, the school leader, key staff members, and any third parties who are or will be involved in the school's development, governance and/or operation. - 2) For each individual identified above, highlight the qualifications for or experience with establishing a high-quality charter public school in Indiana and assuming stewardship of public funds, including capacity in areas such as: - a) School leadership, administration, and governance. - b) Curriculum, instruction, and assessment. - c) Financial, business, and human resources. - d) Performance management. - e) Parent and community engagement. - f) Facilities management - g) Legal compliance. - 3) Describe the governance structure of the proposed school, including description of meetings to date, planned frequency and focus of meetings, standing committees, and compliance with Indiana's Public Access Laws.
+- 1) Provide, as Attachment 1, current resumes for each member of the governing board, the school leader, key staff members, and any third parties who are or will be involved in the school's development, governance and/or operation. - 2) For each individual identified above, highlight the qualifications for or experience with establishing a high-quality charter public school in Indiana and assuming stewardship of public funds, including capacity in areas such as:

+- a) School leadership, administration, and governance. - b) Curriculum, instruction, and assessment. - c) Financial, business, and human resources. - d) Performance management. - e) Parent and community engagement. - f) Facilities management - g) Legal compliance. - 3) Describe the governance structure of the proposed school, including description of meetings to date, planned frequency of meetings, standing committees, and compliance with Indiana's Public Access Laws.
 Explain how the proposed governance structure and composition will help ensure that there will be active and effective oversight of the charter school.
 Describe the current and desired size and composition of the governing board.
-In Attachment 2, provide a completed and signed Statement of Economic Interest & Conflict of Interest Form, attached hereto as Exhibit C, for each current governing board member who will be responsible for oversight of the school. - 4) If applicable, describe any advisory bodies or councils to be formed, including the roles and duties of that body.
-Describe the planned composition of the advisory body and the reporting structure as it relates to the governing board and school leadership. - 5) If a school leader has been identified, explain why this individual is qualified to lead the school in achieving its mission.
-Summarize the proposed leader's academic and organizational leadership record, including specific evidence that demonstrates the leader's capacity to design, launch, and manage a high-performing charter school.
+In Attachment 2, provide a completed and signed Statement of Economic Interest & Conflict of Interest Form, attached hereto as Exhibit C, for each governing board member. - 4) If applicable, describe any advisory bodies or councils, including the planned composition, roles and duties, and the reporting structure with respect to the governing board and school leadership. - 5) If a school leader has been identified, explain why this individual is qualified to lead the school in achieving its mission.
+Summarize the proposed leader's academic and organizational leadership record, including specific evidence that demonstrates the leader's capacity to oversee a high-performing charter school.
 If no candidate has yet been identified, provide your timeline, criteria, and process for recruiting and hiring a school leader.
-Describe the responsibilities of the school's leadership/management team.

-- 6) If the proposed school leader has been involved in the founding of the school, describe how the board will hold the candidate accountable despite the individual's personal connection to the development of the school.
-Provide a description of the process the governing board will use to replace the Head of School should the candidate choose to leave or is terminated. - 7) If members of the school's administrative/management team (beyond the school leader) have been identified in the answer to question 2, describe their responsibilities and qualifications.
-If these positions have not yet been filled, explain your timeline, criteria, and process for recruitment and hiring.
+Describe the responsibilities of the school's leadership/management team. - 6) If the proposed school leader has been involved in the founding of the school, describe how the board will hold the candidate accountable despite the individual's personal connection to the development of the school.
+Provide a description of the process the governing board will use to replace the school leader should the candidate choose to leave or is terminated. - 7) If key members of the school's administrative/management team (beyond the school leader) have been identified in the answer to question 2, describe their responsibilities and qualifications.
+If these positions have not yet been filled, explain your timeline, criteria, and process for recruitment and hiring. - 8) Describe the decision-making authority of the governing board, school leader, and ESP (if applicable) as it relates to key functions, including curriculum, culture, performance goals, school policies, recruitment and hiring, community relations, facilities management, contracting and procurement, budget, finance, and accounting.
+Indicate where primary authority for each function resides.